Fun Without FODMAPs

 Notes

-Low FODMAP Serving: A serving of this recipe uses low FODMAP amounts of ingredients.
-For more information on specific ingredients, please refer to the blog post or the Monash FODMAP App and FODMAP Friendly App.
+Low FODMAP Serving: One serving of this recipe uses low FODMAP amounts of ingredients at the time of publication.
+Individual tolerance may vary, and low FODMAP servings may change.
+For more information on specific ingredients, please refer to the Monash FODMAP App or check out the "FODMAP Notes" section (above the recipe).

 • Prep Time: 25 minutes